 The Dividend Kings or Dividend Aristocrats strategy essentially means investing in companies with a long history of continually paying and increasing dividends.
 You will need a stock screener with a large historical database of earnings and dividend payments, such as Stock Rover.

-The criteria shown here is the calculation for a 10-year period [Y9 – Y1].
+The criteria shown here are calculated for a 10-year period [Y9 – Y1].
 This would typically return a list of only 5% of the NYSE or NASDAQ listed stocks.
 Some well-known names, such as IBM, Texas Instruments, and Disney, meet these criteria today.

 Long-term Dividend Growth Screening Criteria